-As I write this, we are in the midst of our first full year of closely tracking our expenses.
+Not long ago, I started tracking our actual expenses.
 The good news is, we are actually FI, as we said we were.
 The bad news is the monthly expenditures seem frighteningly high for a relatively frugal physician’s family that carries no mortgage or any other debts.

 While I would like to say we’d be comfortable spending a bit more, it might not be worth the shudder at the end of the month when we review the monthly output.
 In other words, I’m still trying to figure this out.
 When I have life mastered, I’ll let you know.
 Until then, I’ll keep writing.

 What’s your take on frugality?
 Is frugal living a trait you are trying to learn or trying to break?
 Are you also Frugal Without a Cause, or a Hopeless Spendthrift?
 Maybe you’re comfortable with the status quo?
 Are you in agreement with your S.O.?
 Let us know and comment below!